FoxDevV2/Lua-Scripts-PsychEngine/README.md

 These Scripts were found in the [Psych Engine Discord Server](https://discord.gg/2ka77eMXDv)

+**If you, creator of any of these lua scripts, want me to remove one of the scripts ask me**

 ## How to install
 Put the stuff (lua, image, xml) in the Scripts folder (inside the mods folder)